 Implementation

-This is an excellent skill with clear, actionable workflows, strong safety rails, and explicit confirmation gates before every destructive operation.
-The conflict handling loop with targeted clarification questions is particularly well-designed.
-The only minor weakness is that all content is inline rather than using progressive disclosure, but given the skill's focused scope this is a minor concern.
+This is an excellent skill with clear, actionable workflows, strong safety rails, and explicit confirmation gates before destructive operations.
+The conflict handling loop with targeted clarification questions and abort options is particularly well-designed.
+The content is concise and respects Claude's intelligence throughout, with only minor room for improvement in progressive disclosure for the longer sections.

 Validation